 Don’t play dodgeball anymore, because someone might get hurt.
 In fact, don’t bring any kind of ball to school because someone might get hurt, or it might go through a window.
 Over the past few decades, we’ve become a nation of “might” – not necessarily in reference to strength, but in reference to possibilities.
 While there are valid reasons for awareness, others border on the ridiculous.
 A child can’t bring red and green cookies to school because someone might make a connection between the cookies and Christmas…even if the cookies are in the shape of leaves and mixed among yellow and orange ones.
 Heaven forbid you have a bake sale today because of “Safe Food” regulations, too.
 If we want our kids to eat healthy foods, they also have to participate in healthy exercise.
 Of course, it makes sense to have a safe area for play – free from cars that may drive through, or surrounded by a fence for protection.
 Ideally, though, there could be an indoor space for recess that’s different from a “gym.”
 That’s something that could be a unique differentiator for your school, and one that could be funded by a generous donor or a community foundation.

 If you log on to any search engine and search for “images” of “kids playing games,” most of the resultant images have some sort of technology involved – a video game controller, a mobile device or a laptop computer.
 While video games foster hand/eye coordination and do have some positive effects on the brain, a constant utilization of technology as play simply to get to the next level or the next high score can result in a sedentary habit that’s difficult to break.
 They’re an interesting juxtaposition, as they provide the experience of gaming while remaining somewhat comfortable.
-Games delivered via technology allow for failure with the opportunity to “restart,” as well as provide comfortable physical environment.
-Stay inside and on the couch to play?
-Why not?
+Games delivered via technology allow for failure, but present the opportunity to “restart,” as well as provide comfortable physical environment.
+That’s not how it works in the real world.
+There are winners, and there are losers.
+There are no participation trophies, and it’s not fair.
+The only way we’re going to teach children to be fair is if we teach them how to play, and those pickup games of street hockey or baseball aren’t happening anymore.
+Why?
+No one wants to put a stick or a bat into a child’s hands today.

 Next week, a little more about technology, as well as reading and writing.